itumulak/wp-plugin-boilerplate/README.md

 # WP Plugin Boilerplate

-This is a modern approach (I think) built in the concept of **MVC architecture** and **Dependency Injection** design pattern.
-This boilerplate is ideal for building scalable, enterprise-level plugins that will power your WordPress application.
+This is a modern approach (I think) for building Enterprise WordPress plugins.
+I have consolidated all necessary tech stack that I know off that makes building scalable, enterprise-level plugins that will power your WordPress application.
 ## 🚀 Features

 ✅ **MVC Architecture**: Separation of Models, Views, and Controllers for **maintainability and clean code**. <br>